Accio/AMIDD/docs/README.md

 Discovery* (AMIDD), the course series running at the Department of Mathematics and Informatics, University of Basel in the fall semester 2021.

-We focus on interdisciplinary research in drug discovery with mathematics as the language and informatics as the tool.
+The course series introduces interdisciplinary research in drug discovery with mathematics as the language and informatics as the tool.
+We have a diverse and lively class room that learn together and from each other: every year about two third students of the class study mathematics or computer science, while other students study physics, chemistry, (computational) biology, pharmacy, and other fields such as epidemiology and medicine.

 More information on the course can be found at [the course directory of the University Basel](https://vorlesungsverzeichnis.unibas.ch/de/recherche?id=258849).

 ## Table of content